centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-aruba-instant-snmp.md

 	--list-mode
 ```

+## Troubleshooting section

 ### UNKNOWN: SNMP GET Request : Timeout

 If you get this error, it may indicate that some flows are blocked between the Centreon Poller and the Aruba devices.

-It can also mean that the Centreon host configuration doesn't reflect the SNMP configuration on Aruba side (version, community).
+It can also mean that the Centreon Host Configuration doesn't reflect the SNMP configuration on Aruba side (version, community).

 ### UNKNOWN: SNMP GET Request : Cant get a single value.